nagreme/COMP4520_lab_journal/_posts/2019-06-06-june-06-meeting-with-Wayne.md

 title: Meeting with Wayne (June 6th)
 ---

-### Meeting notes:
+### Meeting Notes:

-- I will use a digraph to map the interaction in the network as they're happening, likely using the [NetworkX package](https://networkx.github.io/).
+- I will use a digraph to map the interaction in the network as they're happening, likely using the [NetworkX](https://networkx.github.io/) package.

 - The relationships we care about not breaking are the input to output protein relationships.
 Evaluation of the crossover operators will be based around that.